-Few things say summer like a juicy steak or burger hot off the grill.
-But many wonder if grilled or smoked meats automatically come with a side serving of increased cancer risk.
-We asked Moffitt epidemiologist Dr. Stephanie Schmit to weigh in.
+Few things say summer like a juicy steak or a burger hot off the grill.
+But does indulging in red meat, especially grilled or smoked meats, come with an increased risk of developing cancer?

-“Among other factors such as a family history of colon cancer and low physical activity, eating foods grilled or smoked at high temperatures can also increase the risk of developing colon cancer,” says Schmit.
-She explains that grilling and smoking processes that give meats that charred appearance and smoky flavor generate some potentially cancer-causing compounds in the food.
-Charred, blackened areas of the meat – particularly well-done cuts - contain heterocyclic amines.
+Cooking meat at high temperatures by grilling or frying could potentially elevate the risk, but a definite conclusion on this is still up for debate.
+The grilling and smoking processes that give meats that charred appearance and smoky flavor generate some potentially cancer-causing compounds in the food.
+Charred, blackened areas of the meat – particularly well-done cuts - contain heterocyclic aromatic amines.
 And smoke contains polycyclic aromatic hydrocarbons that can cling to the surface of the meat.